 I recently read Theological Ethics by Ross Hastings Ph.D. in which he linked theological ethics with Christian spirituality.
 It is a fitting connection to make, and it occurred to me that our spirituality affects everything about our ethics, our moral code, our social justice, our relationships, and every other aspect of our lives.
 Hastings reminds us that to know the will of God, we must know God.

 “Another way to say this is that knowing good and evil, right and wrong, can only come through knowing God, that is, loving God and neighbour, the core of Christian ethics.
 This is the chief of our affections, and it can only be renewed in us as we receive and live in divine love.” p.
 227, 228.

-You may find this simplistic and wonder why a pastor would need to be reminded that spirituality affects how we view the world; or you may relate to how easy it is to seek to live out this life without a proper knowledge of the God who created us in his own image.
+You may find this obvious and wonder why a pastor would need to be reminded that spirituality affects how we view the world – or you may relate to how easy it is to slip into seeking to live out this life without a proper knowledge of the God who created us in his own image.

 As Jeremiah 9:23, 24 (NLT) says,

 “Don’t let the wise boast in their wisdom,